CharlesPirtle/cp/README.md

 # cp
-this is a replica of the cp command for the linux terminal
+# this is a replica of the cp command for the linux terminal
+# compile with "gcc cp.c -o cp"